habib256/thymioHTTP/README.md

 This demo project also depends on:
 * Webpack to orchestrate the bundling of the application for both node and browser
 * Babel to convert the code in a flavor of Javascript compatible with older versions of web browsers
+* Socket.io to talk with the include HTTP server

 The code is in `src` and gets compiled into `dist`.